nealrs/wwalexa/readme.md

 5. Call yourself and record a test message for today.

-6. Log in to s3 and verify the file is publicly accessible.
+6. Go to `https://youapp.com/episodes` to verify your file is available, set for the right day, and playable.

 7. [Follow these steps]( https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/steps-to-create-a-flash-briefing-skill) to setup your Flash Briefing on Alexa using your app's root URL.